 Mark Harmon biography

 Born in California in 1951, Mark Harmon is best known for playing a doctor on the long-running show St. Elsewhere, as well as for his roles on Chicago Hope and NCIS (formerly known as NCIS: Naval Criminal Investigative Service).
 In 1985, Harmon was named People magazine's "Sexiest Man Alive."
 In 2002, he appeared in a guest role on the political drama The West Wing.
-More recently, he's become known for several roles in made-for-TV movies.
+More recently, he's become known for several roles in television movies.

-Born on September 2, 1951, in Burbank, California, actor Mark Harmon faced some challenges growing up.
+Born on September 2, 1951, in Burbank, California, actor Thomas Mark Harmon faced some challenges growing up.
 His father, Tom Harmon, worked as a sports broadcaster.
 This meant that he often traveled, leaving his wife Elyse Knox, a former actress, to look after the couple's three children.
 Mark deeply felt his father's absence.
 Even when his father was home, their relationship was not easy.
 "He raised me hard, and when I say hard, I mean hard.
 I was taught to fight for everything," Harmon told People magazine.

 Making it in Hollywood

 Graduating with a degree in communications in 1974, Harmon turned down offers of up to $40,000 to train as a pro in order to try law school.
 He then left the law to work for an advertising agency.
 This also dissatisfied Harmon, who then took a job selling shoes to athletes.
 Feeling unfulfilled, Harmon decided to try his hand at more acting roles.